dsardelic/Battleships/README.md

 ### How to run the program?

-Battleships is a Python (3.5) program.
-After configuring the [INI file](Battleships.ini), just run the [battleships](battleships/battleships.py) module.
+Battleships is a Python3 program.
+After configuring the [INI file](Battleships.ini), just run the [battleships](battleships.py) module.
 The solutions are printed to standard output.

 ## Can it be optimized?

 Sure, in a number of ways, for instance by:

 * Developing a GUI to collect input data and display solutions.
-* Implementing input data validation.
+* Implementing input data format validation.
 * Implementing additional field type handling, e.g. for fields representing a ship of length 1, a ship's bow or stern (including ship's orientation on the board) or an unspecified ship part.
 * etc.